 Relevant Words of God:

-from “The Vision of God’s Work (2)” in The Word Appears in the Flesh
+Excerpted from “Concerning the Bible (1)” in The Word Appears in the Flesh

-You must know how many parts the Bible includes; the Old Testament contains Genesis, Exodus…, and there are also the books of prophecy that they wrote.
+The Bible is a book of history.
+Of course, it also contains some of the foretelling of prophets, and such foretelling is by no means history.
+The Bible includes several parts—there is not just prophecy, or only the work of Jehovah, nor are there only the Pauline epistles.
+You must know how many parts the Bible includes; the Old Testament contains Genesis, Exodus…, and there are also the books of prophecy that the prophets wrote.
 At the end, the Old Testament finishes with the Book of Malachi.
 It records the work of the Age of Law, which was led by Jehovah; from Genesis to the Book of Malachi, it is a comprehensive record of all the work of the Age of Law.
-Which is to say, the Old Testament records all that was experienced by the people who were guided by Jehovah in the Age of Law. … the Bible’s Old Testament primarily records Jehovah’s work of guiding Israel, His use of Moses to guide the Israelites out of Egypt, who rid them of the Pharaoh’s shackles, and took them out into the wild, after which they entered Canaan and everything following this was their life in Canaan.
-All apart from this is records of Jehovah’s work throughout Israel.
+Which is to say, the Old Testament records all that was experienced by the people who were guided by Jehovah in the Age of Law. … The prophets of that time were inspired by Jehovah and spoke some prophecy, they spoke many words, and they prophesied the things of the Age of Grace, as well as the destruction of the world in the last days—the work that Jehovah planned to do.
+The remaining books all record the work done by Jehovah in Israel.
+Thus, when you read the Bible, you are mainly reading about what Jehovah did in Israel; the Bible’s Old Testament primarily records Jehovah’s work of guiding Israel, His use of Moses to guide the Israelites out of Egypt, who rid them of the Pharaoh’s shackles, and took them out into the wilderness, after which they entered Canaan and everything following this was their life in Canaan.
+All apart from this is made up of records of Jehovah’s work throughout Israel.
 Everything recorded in the Old Testament is Jehovah’s work in Israel, it is the work Jehovah did in the land in which He made Adam and Eve.
 From when God officially began to lead the people on earth after Noah, all that is recorded in the Old Testament is the work of Israel.
 And why is there not recorded any work beyond Israel?
 Because the land of Israel is the cradle of mankind.
-In the beginning, there were no other countries apart from Israel, and Jehovah did not work in any other places.
-In this way, what is recorded in the Bible is purely the work in Israel at that time.
+In the beginning, there were no other countries apart from Israel, and Jehovah did not work in any other place.
+In this way, what is recorded in the Old Testament of the Bible is purely God’s work in Israel at that time.
 The words spoken by the prophets, by Isaiah, Daniel, Jeremiah, and Ezekiel … their words foretell His other work on earth, they foretell the work of Jehovah God Himself.
 All this came from God, it was the work of the Holy Spirit, and apart from these books of the prophets, everything else is a record of people’s experiences of Jehovah’s work at the time.

 Excerpted from “Concerning the Bible (1)” in The Word Appears in the Flesh

 The Bible is also called the Old and New Testament.
 Do you know what “testament” refers to?
 The “testament” in the Old Testament comes from Jehovah’s covenant with the people of Israel when He killed the Egyptians and saved the Israelites from the Pharaoh.
 Of course, the proof of this covenant was the lamb’s blood daubed on lintels, through which God established a covenant with man, one in which it was said that all those who had lamb’s blood on the top and sides of the doorframe were Israelites, they were God’s chosen people, and they would all be spared by Jehovah (for Jehovah was then about to kill all the firstborn sons of Egypt and firstborn sheep and cattle).
 This covenant has two levels of meaning.
 None of the people or livestock of Egypt would be delivered by Jehovah; He would kill all of their firstborn sons and firstborn sheep and cattle.
 Thus, in many books of prophecy it was foretold that the Egyptians would be severely chastised as a result of the covenant of Jehovah.
-This is the first level of meaning.
+This is the covenant’s first level of meaning.
 Jehovah killed the firstborn sons of Egypt and all its firstborn livestock, and He spared all the Israelites, which meant that all those who were of the land of Israel were cherished by Jehovah, and would all be spared; He wished to do long-term work in them, and established the covenant with them using lamb’s blood.
 From then onward, Jehovah would not kill the Israelites, and said that they would forever be His chosen ones.
-Among the twelve tribes of Israel, He would embark upon His work for the entire Age of Law, He would open up all His laws to the Israelites, and choose among them prophets and judges, and they would be at the center of His work.
-He made a covenant with them: Unless the age changed, He would work only among the chosen ones.
+Among the twelve tribes of Israel, He would embark upon His work for the entire Age of Law, He would unveil all His laws to the Israelites, and choose among them prophets and judges, and they would be at the center of His work.
+Jehovah made a covenant with them: Unless the age changed, He would work only among the chosen ones.
 Jehovah’s covenant was immutable, for it was made in blood, and was established with His chosen people.
-More important, He had chosen an appropriate scope and target through which to embark upon His work for the whole age, and so people saw the covenant as especially important.
+More importantly, He had chosen an appropriate scope and target through which to embark upon His work for the whole age, and so people saw the covenant as especially important.
 This is the covenant’s second level of meaning.
-With the exception of Genesis, which was before the establishment of the covenant, all the other books in the Old Testament record the work among the Israelites after the establishment of the covenant.
+With the exception of Genesis, which was before the establishment of the covenant, all the other books in the Old Testament record God’s work among the Israelites after the establishment of the covenant.
 Of course, there are occasional accounts of the Gentiles, but overall, the Old Testament documents God’s work in Israel.
-Because of Jehovah’s covenant with the Israelites, the books written during the Age of Law are called the “Old Testament.”
+Because of Jehovah’s covenant with the Israelites, the books written during the Age of Law are called the Old Testament.
 They are named after Jehovah’s covenant with the Israelites.

 Excerpted from “Concerning the Bible (2)” in The Word Appears in the Flesh

-It is nothing more than a historical record of God’s work, and a testament to the previous two stages of God’s work, and offers you no understanding of the aims of God’s work.
+Many people believe that understanding and being able to interpret the Bible is the same as finding the true way—but in fact, are things really so simple?
+No one knows the reality of the Bible: that it is nothing more than a historical record of God’s work, and a testament to the previous two stages of God’s work, and that it offers you no understanding of the aims of God’s work.
 Everyone who has read the Bible knows that it documents the two stages of God’s work during the Age of Law and the Age of Grace.
 The Old Testament chronicles the history of Israel and Jehovah’s work from the time of creation until the end of the Age of Law.
-The New Testament records Jesus’ work on earth, which is in the Four Gospels, as well as the work of Paul; are they not historical records? … By reading the Bible, at most you’ll understand a little of the history of Israel, you’ll learn about the lives of Abraham, David, and Moses, you’ll find out about how they revered Jehovah, how Jehovah burned those who opposed Him, and how He spoke to the people of that age.
-You’ll only find out about God’s work in the past.
+The New Testament records Jesus’ work on earth, which is in the Four Gospels, as well as the work of Paul—are these not historical records?
+Bringing up the things of the past today makes them history, and no matter how true or real they might be, they are still history—and history cannot address the present, for God does not look back on history!
+And so, if you only understand the Bible, and understand nothing of the work God intends to do today, and if you believe in God but do not seek the work of the Holy Spirit, then you do not understand what it means to seek God.
+If you read the Bible in order to study the history of Israel, to research the history of God’s creation of all the heavens and earth, then you do not believe in God.
+But today, since you believe in God, and pursue life, since you pursue the knowledge of God, and do not pursue dead letters and doctrines or an understanding of history, you must seek God’s will of today, and you must look for the direction of the Holy Spirit’s work.
+If you were an archeologist you could read the Bible—but you are not, you are one of those who believe in God, and you had best seek God’s will of today.
+By reading the Bible, at most you will understand a little of the history of Israel, you will learn about the lives of Abraham, David, and Moses, you will find out about how they revered Jehovah, how Jehovah burned those who opposed Him, and how He spoke to the people of that age.
+You will only find out about God’s work in the past.
 The records of the Bible relate to how the early people of Israel revered God and lived under the guidance of Jehovah.
-Because the Israelites were God’s chosen people, in the Old Testament you can see all the people of Israel’s loyalty to Jehovah, how all those who obeyed Jehovah were cared for and blessed by Him, you can learn that when God worked in Israel He was full of mercy and love, as well as possessed of consuming flames, and that all the Israelites, from the lowly to the mighty, revered Jehovah, and so the whole country was blessed by God.
+Because the Israelites were God’s chosen people, in the Old Testament you can see all the people of Israel’s loyalty to Jehovah, how all those who obeyed Jehovah were cared for and blessed by Him; you can learn that when God worked in Israel He was full of mercy and love, as well as possessed of consuming flames, and that all the Israelites, from the lowly to the mighty, revered Jehovah, and so the whole country was blessed by God.
 Such is the history of Israel recorded in the Old Testament.

-from “Concerning the Bible (4)” in The Word Appears in the Flesh
+Excerpted from “Concerning the Bible (4)” in The Word Appears in the Flesh

 If you wish to see the work of the Age of Law, and to see how the Israelites followed the way of Jehovah, then you must read the Old Testament; if you wish to understand the work of the Age of Grace, then you must read the New Testament.
 But how do you see the work of the last days?
 You must accept the leadership of the God of today, and enter into the work of today, for this is the new work, and no one has previously recorded it in the Bible.
 Today, God has become flesh and selected other chosen ones in China.
-God works in these people, He continues on from His work on earth, continues on from the work of the Age of Grace.
+God works in these people, He continues on from His work on earth, and continues on from the work of the Age of Grace.
 The work of today is a path that man has never walked, and a way that no one has ever seen.
 It is work that has never been done before—it is God’s latest work on earth.
 Thus, work that has never been done before is not history, because now is now, and has yet to become the past.
-People don’t know that God has done greater, newer work on earth, and outside of Israel, that it has already gone beyond the scope of Israel, and beyond the foretellings of the prophets, that it is new and marvelous work outside of the prophecies, and newer work beyond Israel, and work that people can neither perceive nor imagine.
+People do not know that God has done greater, newer work on earth, and outside of Israel, that it has already gone beyond the scope of Israel, and beyond the foretelling of the prophets, that it is new and marvelous work outside of the prophecies, and newer work beyond Israel, and work that people can neither perceive nor imagine.
 How could the Bible contain explicit records of such work?
 Who could have recorded every single bit of today’s work, without omission, in advance?
-Who could record this mightier, wiser work that defies convention in the moldy old book?
+Who could have recorded this mightier, wiser work that defies convention, in that moldy old book?
 The work of today is not history, and as such, if you wish to walk the new path of today, then you must depart from the Bible, you must go beyond the books of prophecy or history in the Bible.
 Only then will you be able to walk the new path properly, and only then will you be able to enter into the new realm and the new work.

-from “Concerning the Bible (1)” in The Word Appears in the Flesh
+Excerpted from “Concerning the Bible (1)” in The Word Appears in the Flesh